membraneframework-labs/ex_broadcaster/tutorial/1_building_multimedia_application_in_elixir.md

 # Bringing Membrane to production

-This article is the first in a series on building a fully functional multimedia processing solution with Membrane Framework.
+This article is the first in a series on building a fully functional multimedia processing solution with [Membrane Framework](https://membrane.stream).
+The complete source code for this chapter is available at [membraneframework-labs/tutorial_vk_video](https://github.com/membraneframework-labs/tutorial_vk_video).

 We will build a live video broadcasting system: one that ingests an RTMP stream, transcodes it into multiple resolutions to accommodate viewers with varying network conditions, and distributes it globally over HLS.
 Systems like this are the backbone of platforms such as Twitch — they allow user-generated content to be broadcast simultaneously to thousands of viewers around the world, with the lowest possible end-to-end latency.
 They are also offered as managed services (e.g. AWS IVS) so that product teams can embed live streaming without building the infrastructure themselves.